-The performance indicators for this key outcome show that the regions road crash fatalities, which are rarely attributable to road network deficiencies, have decreased over the last decade.
-Serious injury casualties which increased steadily earlier in the decade are now seeing some encouraging results, with decreases in casualties observed each year over the last few years.
+The performance indicators for this key outcome show that the regions road crash fatalities, which are rarely attributable to road network deficiencies, have decreased over the last decade, whereas serious injury casualties have increased.
+These changes have resulted in an overall increase in killed and seriously injured (corrected) since the beginning of the decade.

-The RLTS targets of no road crash fatalities attributable to roading network deficiencies and a continual reduction in the number of killed and seriously injured on the regions roads have been met over the last year.
-While progress has been made towards the key outcome of improving regional road safety, fatalities and casualties are still occurring on the regions roads and therefore remain an issue for the region.
-If road safety is to be significantly improved, more intervention, as outlined in the Safer Journeys Road Safety Strategy, 21 and cross-agency effort is required.
+The RLTS target of no road crash fatalities attributable to roading network deficiencies has been met over the last year but the RLTS target of a continual reduction in the number of killed and seriously injured on the regions roads has not been met.

+Therefore, limited progress has been made towards the key outcome of improving regional road safety, with casualty numbers remaining high and a real issue for the region.
+If road safety is to be significantly improved, more intervention and cross-agency effort is required.
+Vehicle safety improvements, enforcement, safety campaigns, education programmes, and proactive road safety engineering can all contribute to reducing casualty numbers.
-2010/11 Annual Monitoring Report on the Regional Land Transport Strategy

-21 Ministry of Transport (2010).
-Safer Journeys: New Zealand's Road Safety Strategy 2010-2020.
-Ministry of Transport, Wellington.